danielcaldas/oldblog/_posts/2019-10-15-unit-testing-with-fixtures-unleashed.markdown

 As already mentioned, all the code examples in this blog post are in a <a href="https://github.com/danielcaldas/test-fixtures-pattern" target="_blank" title="GitHub, Daniel Caldas, test-fixtures-pattern case study project">public GitHub repository</a>.<br/>
 I hope that if you went through the article, you have now one more testing software pattern on your *toolbelt* that will (for the right use cases) allow you scale the tests in your codebase effortlessly and a in self-documented/self-organized fashion.

 What do you think about having a fixture based testing architecture?
-Do you have any project in mind where you see the right match?
+Do you have any project in mind where you see that this could be the right fit?

 <small>*Note: This article refers to the JavaScript language and the <a href="https://jestjs.io/en/" target="_blank" title="jest is a delightful javascript testing framework with a focus on simplicity">Jest</a> JavaScript library, this does not mean that what you find here might not be ported into other JavaScript libraries or into other programming languages and ecosystems.*</small>